The Basic Cause of Humankind’s Highly Problematic Existence

 - Unfortunately, we are not informed or it is not emphasized that we are programmable beings whose orientation is shaped by programs encoded on our consciousness by prevailing institutions around which we happen to be situated – schools, governments, religions, families, etc. As such, an orientation is imposed on us, rather than consciously chosen by us.

 - Furthermore, we are not encouraged to question the programs advanced by prevailing institutions.
 Instead, we are encouraged to be faithful to their programs and assume that humankind’s highly problematic existence is either unchangeable or caused by the faulty orientation of others, rather than consider the possibility that the orientation imposed on our consciousness may be faulty.

 - The programs advanced by prevailing institutions have not been sufficiently coherent, moral, and universal to orient humankind in a manner that inspires us to move forward together meaningfully, joyfully, and peacefully.
 Instead, the programs advanced have led and continue to lead to illusions, prejudices, self-limiting ideologies, and other forms of conceptual imprisonment that diminish us as individuals, separate us into warring camps, and perpetuate the endless cycle of misadventures, destruction, and despair that humankind endures.

-I believe the combination of these observations defines the crux of humankind’s systemic condition, which prompts the question: Do we possess the wherewithal to transcend illusions, prejudices, and self-limiting ideologies, and generate coherent, moral, and universal programs that will inspire us to move forward together creatively, joyfully, and peacefully?
-My answer would be yes, if we were educated in a manner that frees and empowers us to become aware of what is possible and what to demand of ourselves and of our institutions.
+I believe the combination of those observations leads us to the basic cause of humankind’s highly problematic existence – conceptual imprisonment.
+That important discovery prompts the question: Do we possess the wherewithal to (a) transcend illusions, prejudices, self-limiting ideologies, and other forms of conceptual imprisonment, (b) generate coherent, moral, and universal programs that will inspire us to move forward together meaningfully, joyfully, and peacefully, and (c) fulfill our best possibilities as individuals, as societies, and as a species?